Search:

 We can receive referrals from Community Mental Health Teams (CMHTs), GP surgeries, Job centres, Care Homes and Residential Hostels and other voluntary organisations.
 We also accept self-referrals.

-Personal Independence Payment (PIP) replaces Disability Living Allowance (DLA)
+Personal Independence Payment (PIP) Applications

 Seeking supporting letters/evidence from GPs and mental health teams.